CodeBattles-nn/codebattles/README.md

 ## Get started

-> You must to install Docker Compose to run
+> You must to install Docker Compose to run:

 ```shell
 docker compose up